Tony Romo: 2016 season

-Romo was unable to start in the 2016 regular season after suffering a compression fracture to the L1 vertebra in his back during the Cowboys' third preseason game against the Seattle Seahawks.
-The injury caused him to miss the first 10 games of the season, with the duties of the team's starting quarterback being assumed by rookie Dak Prescott.
+Romo was unable to start in the 2016 regular season after suffering a compression fracture to the L1 vertebra in his back during the third preseason game against the Seattle Seahawks.
+The injury caused Romo to miss the first 10 games of the season, with the duties of the team's starting quarterback being assumed by rookie Dak Prescott.

 Although Cowboys owner Jerry Jones initially said Romo would remain the team's starter when he returned, Prescott's success with the team and the length of Romo's injury led to Jones reconsidering his decision.
-Amid Prescott guiding the team to an eight-game winning streak, Romo conceded his role as starting quarterback to Prescott and began serving as the Cowboys' backup when he returned to the active roster in Week 11.
-Romo made his season debut in the regular season finale on January 1, 2017, against the Philadelphia Eagles.
-In what would prove to be the final play of his career, he threw a touchdown pass to Terrance Williams before Mark Sanchez played the rest of the game.
+Amid Prescott guiding the team to an eight-game winning streak from Week 2 to Week 10, Romo conceded his role as starting quarterback to Prescott and began serving as the Cowboys' backup when he returned to the active roster in Week 11.
+Romo made his season debut in the regular-season finale on January 1, 2017, against the Philadelphia Eagles.
+In what would prove to be the final play of his career, Romo threw a three-yard touchdown to Terrance Williams before Mark Sanchez played for the rest of the 27–13 road loss.

 Retirement

 On April 4, 2017, Romo announced his retirement from the NFL.
-After announcing his retirement, he was released by the Cowboys, per his request.
+After announcing his retirement, Romo was released by the Cowboys, per his request.
 Following his retirement, Dallas Mavericks owner Mark Cuban announced that Romo would be a "Maverick for a day" for the Mavericks' final home game of their 2016–17 season.
 He warmed up with the team and sat in full uniform on the bench, but did not play in the game and was not considered an official member of the roster.